 Jack Merriam grew up in Florida and received a BA and MA from USF in Natural Science.
 He is a member of the Citizen’s Advisory Committee of the Sarasota Bay Estuary Program and is past board member of the Suncoast Waterkeeper.
 His 36 years of water management experience includes Florida Legislative staff, two state resource agencies, one water management district, and two local governments.
 His current professional interests include climate change adaptation, living shorelines, and implementation of low impact development strategies.
 He loves kayaking, sailing, fishing, and birding on Sarasota Bay

 Valerio Bartolucci, PhD - Board Member

-Valerio Bartolucci, PhD, is the Associate Dean of Science and Wellness at Broward College, Ft.
+Valerio Bartolucci, PhD, is the Associate Dean of Physical Sciences and Wellness at Broward College, Ft.
 Lauderdale where he also teaches Hydrogeology and Coastal and Marine Science.